prometheus2D/Wally/Wally.Core/Docs/ConversationHistory-Design.md

 ## 1. Problem

-Every LLM call in Wally is fire-and-forget.
-The wrapper spawns a process, captures stdout, and returns the string.
-Nothing records what went in or what came back in a form that can be read back.

-`SessionLogger` captures everything — prompts, processed prompts, responses, errors — but it is a write-only audit trail.
-It writes categorised JSON lines into time-rotated files inside a per-session folder.
+Every LLM call in Wally is fire-and-forget. `LLMWrapper.Execute` spawns a process, captures stdout, and returns the string. `SessionLogger` records prompts, processed prompts, responses, and errors as categorised JSON lines into time-rotated files under a per-session folder.
+It is a write-only audit trail.
 There is no retrieval API, no stable ordering across categories, and no way to reconstruct the sequence of (input, output) pairs that constitutes a conversation.

-The stakeholder requirement is straightforward:
+The stakeholder requirement:

 > **Store all inputs to an LLM, and store all outputs, in order.**